River Wandle: 21st century hazardous discharges

 On 17 September 2007, Sodium hypochlorite was accidentally flushed into the Wandle from Thames Water's Beddington sewage works.
 The chemical was being used to clean its tertiary treatment screens.
 Its use is permitted if captured ("re-circulated") for further treatment.
 The discharge killed over 2,000 fish of various species.
 The sewerage undertaker failed to notify the Environment Agency - its site manager thought it was minor.
 The company apologised; it offered to meet local angling clubs and the Wandle Trust to discuss restocking and long-term support for the Trust's work.
 The regulator fined the provider £125,000 and legal costs.
 In 2009 it was the greatest penalty for a one-day unlawful discharge into controlled waters.
 In 2010 a High Court judge found the fine was under the statutory rules governing pollution penalties "manifestly" excessive, reducing it to £50,000, noting Thames Water had donated £500,000 to clean up the river.

-On 18 February 2025, an estimated 4,000 Litres of diesel was released into the river, polluting it from Beddington to Wandsworth.
+On 18 February 2025, an estimated 4000 L of diesel was released into the river, polluting it from Beddington to Wandsworth.
 The source was reportedly a storage tank at a bus depot in Thornton Heath, Croydon.